bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/03_Execution_Environments/03_Deployments/01_Master_worker/03_Docker.rst

    and Port to access it remotely.

 -  A **Docker Hub account**.
 Docker Hub is an online repository for Docker images.
-We don’t currently support another sharing method besides uploading to Docker Hub, so you will need to create a personal account.
+We don't currently support another sharing method besides uploading to Docker Hub, so you will need to create a personal account.
 This has the advantage that it takes very little time either upload or download the needed images, since it will reuse the